ADMehta/floqast-staff-qa/README.md

 ```

 ---
- I  also added a video recording section to visually show the hiring manager the test run and Allure report
+ I  also added a video recording section to visually show the test run and Allure report